Suncroft

 Suncroft is a village in County Kildare, Ireland, south of The Curragh and east of Kildare Town.
 As of the 2022 census, Suncroft had a population of 491.

 Name

-The name Suncroft means "a sun-blessed croft".
+The name Suncroft is a translation of the Irish name Crochta na Gréine which means "a sun-blessed croft".
 According to local folklore, Suncroft was named by a priest who was walking in the croft (or field), and the sun was shining so brightly on the field that he decided to name the place Suncroft.

 Education

 The primary school in the town is Suncroft National School (in Irish Scoil Bhride, Crochta na Gréine).

 Transport

 Bus Éireann route 126 serves the village once a day in each direction (not Sundays) providing a link to/from Kildare, Newbridge, Naas and Dublin.
 The nearest railway stations are Kildare railway station and Newbridge railway station.

 Sport

 Suncroft A.F.C. is the local football club, and Suncroft GAA is the local Gaelic Athletic Association club.